How to Record Google Meet on Any Device in 2026

 - Co-hosts from outside the host's organization

-- Teachers or co-teachers for meetings conducted in Google Classroom.
+- Teachers or co-teachers for meetings run in Google Classroom.

-To make sure you have all the important information in your Google Meet meeting, here are some things to keep in mind.
+To make sure you capture everything important, here are a few things to keep in mind.

-- Video and audio of everyone in the meeting
+- Video and audio of everyone in the Google Meet meeting

-- Any chat messages sent (don’t forget to turn the chat on).
+- Any chat messages sent (remember to turn the chat on).

-However, there are a few things that won't be recorded, including:
+However, there are a few things Google Meet will not record, including:

 - Private messages in the chat